In this article we will describe some fun facts about vitamins and why they aren't necessary in a during sports supplement.

 Vitamin B12 is exclusively found in animal products, therefore deficiencies are most common in vegetarians or vegans.
 It is needed for DNA synthesis and fatty acid metabolism.
 Furthermore, it facilitates the formation of new red blood cells and promotes neurological function.
 Dietary requirements are 1.4-2.0 μg per day (Bender & Cunningham, 2014).

 Vitamin D is endogenously formed by ultraviolet B sunlight exposure on the skin.
 Most of the vitamin D is obtained in this way.
 Dietary sources of vitamin D are liver, fish, eggs, dairy, and oils (Jeukendrup & Gleeson, 2018).
 In the body, vitamin D plays an important role in the intestinal absorption of calcium and phosphorus and thereby promotes healthy bone formation and maintenance.
-It has been stated by the American College of Sport Medicine, that vitamin D affects injury prevention and rehabilitation, muscle size and signalling, stress fractures and inflammation (Rodriguez et al., 2009).
+It has been stated by the American College of Sports Medicine, that vitamin D affects injury prevention and rehabilitation, muscle size and signalling, stress fractures and inflammation (Rodriguez et al., 2009).

 Groups at risk of vitamin D deficiency are athletes with dark skin pigmentation, early- or late-day training sessions, indoor training, excessive clothing use, or geographic locations with high latitudes and dark winter months (Larson-Meyer & Willis, 2010).
 Healthy vitamin D levels for athletes are set at 80 to 125 nmol/L (Cannell et al., 2009; Rodriguez et al., 2009).
-Under normal conditions, athletes will have sufficient exposure to sunlight to synthesise adequate amounts of vitamin D. In case of history of stress fractures, bone or joint injury, overtraining, muscle weakness or lifestyle limitations it is advised to athletes to assess vitamin D status and potentially start supplementation (Rodriquez, Marco & Langley, 2009).
+Under normal conditions, athletes will have sufficient exposure to sunlight to synthesise adequate amounts of vitamin D. In case of a history of stress fractures, bone or joint injury, overtraining, muscle weakness or lifestyle limitations it is advised to athletes to assess vitamin D status and potentially start supplementation (Rodriquez, Marco & Langley, 2009).
 As vitamin D is endogenously synthesised, there is no dietary reference intake.
 The upper limit is set at 100 μg/day (European Food Safety Authority, 2017).

 Vitamin E is one of the fat-soluble vitamins.
 It is absorbed, transported, and stored in fat.
 Vitamin E also serves as an antioxidant and can be found in all cell membranes.
 It prevents cellular membrane peroxidation by clearing free radicals from the cell (Herrera & Barbas, 2001).
-It is assumed that vitamin E can reduce the risk of cardiovascular diseases, which suggests its function differs from other antioxidants, like vitamin A and C. For instance, vitamin E can reduce atherogenesis, the formation of fatty deposits in arteries.
+It is assumed that vitamin E can reduce the risk of cardiovascular diseases, which suggests its function differs from other antioxidants, like vitamins A and C. For instance, vitamin E can reduce atherogenesis, the formation of fatty deposits in arteries.
 Furthermore, vitamin E can prevent the reduction in spermatogenesis in males, resulting in a higher sperm count (Brigelius‐Flohé & Traber, 1999).
 Rich sources of vitamin E are vegetable oils, nuts, seeds, spinach, kiwi, and whole grains (McArdle et al., 2016).
 A sufficient intake of vitamin E is 11 mg/day (European Food Safety Authority, 2017).

 There are two forms of vitamin K. The first form is vitamin K1 or phylloquinone, which is the dietary form found in plant-based foods.
 The second form is vitamin K2 or menaquinones, which is synthesised by the microbiota present in the gut.
 The K vitamins are cofactors in the metabolic activation of intracellular proteins (Greer, 2010).
 In other words, vitamin K facilitates the activation of key proteins.
-For example, a well-known target of vitamin K are the coagulation factors which control bleeding.
-Vitamin K is also an important regulator of bone health, activator of necessary proteins and regulator of transcription of bone-specific genes (Stafford, 2005).
+For example, a well-known target of vitamin K is the coagulation factors which control bleeding.
+Vitamin K is also an important regulator of bone health, an activator of necessary proteins and a regulator of the transcription of bone-specific genes (Stafford, 2005).
 Vitamin K1 is found in green leafy vegetables like kale, spinach, and broccoli.
 Vitamin K2, synthesised by the gut microbiota, is found in liver, dairy, and fermented products (Stafford, 2005).
 The adequate level of intake is 70 μg/day, this requirement is based on data of vitamin K1 (European Food Safety Authority, 2017).

 • Daily requirements for vitamin supplementation do not differ between the general population and athletes.